SFDO-Tooling/CumulusCI/docs/data.md

 You need to understand the loading process to understand why you might want to set the `batch_size`.

-If you haven\'t set the `batch_size` then Snowfakery generates all of the records for your load job at once.
+If you haven't set the `batch_size` then Snowfakery generates all of the records for your load job at once.

-So the first reason why you might want to set the batch_size is because you don\'t have enough local disk space for the number of records you are generating (across all tables).
+So the first reason why you might want to set the batch_size is because you don't have enough local disk space for the number of records you are generating (across all tables).

-This isn\'t usually a problem though.
+This isn't usually a problem though.

 The more common problem arises from the fact that Salesforce bulk uploads are always done in batches of records a particular SObject.
 So